 - Early January: Winter pool takes place.
-A small number of applicants may be contacted and asked to attend a further interview (pool interview dates are 10-12 January).
+A small number of applicants may be contacted and asked to attend a further interview.

-- Mid-January: Decisions emailed to applicants (a specific date will be available nearer the time).
+- Mid-January: Decisions emailed to applicants.
 If you receive an offer, we then send your detailed offer letter by post, and you will be given a link to the offer holders section.

 - End January: Final decisions to any remaining pooled applicants.
 Most applicants who were interviewed in December should have heard whether they have been accepted conditionally or unconditionally, or have been unsuccessful before the end of January.